 Search on for Alaska helicopter piloted by tribal official

-The U.S. Coast Guard is searching for an overdue helicopter piloted by the former head of Alaska’s largest tribal health care organization
+The U.S. Coast Guard is searching in waters off Alaska for an overdue helicopter piloted by the former head of Alaska’s largest tribal health care organization

-ANCHORAGE, Alaska -- The U.S. Coast Guard is searching for an overdue helicopter piloted by the former head of Alaska’s largest tribal health care organization who resigned last week after allegations of sexual misconduct surfaced against him.
+ANCHORAGE, Alaska -- The U.S. Coast Guard said Wednesday that it is searching in waters off Alaska for an overdue helicopter piloted by the former head of Alaska’s largest tribal health care organization, who resigned last week after allegations of sexual misconduct surfaced against him.

 Andy Teuber, 52, former head of the Alaska Native Tribal Health Consortium, left Anchorage about 2 p.m.
-Tuesday in a black and white Robinson R66 helicopter, traveling to Kodiak Island, the Coast Guard said in a statement.
+Tuesday in a Robinson R66 helicopter enroute to Kodiak Island, the Coast Guard said in a statement.

+Teuber owns the helicopter, which is used for sightseeing and charter trips through his company, Kodiak Helicopters LLC, according to state records.

-Family members reported three hour later to the Coast Guard that he had not arrived in Kodiak, about 250 miles (400 kilometers) south of Anchorage.
+Family members reported three hour later to the Coast Guard that Teuber, reportedly the only person on board, had not arrived in Kodiak, about 250 miles (400 kilometers) south of Anchorage.

-Coast Guard Petty Officer Lexie Preston said Wednesday morning that planes searching for Teuber on Tuesday found a debris field in the general search area, about 65 miles (105 kilometers) north of Kodiak.
+Coast Guard Petty Officer Lexie Preston said that planes searching for Teuber on Tuesday found a debris field in the Gulf of Alaska, about 65 miles (105 kilometers) north of Kodiak.

-However, she said they could not yet “confirm that was that helicopter” and that the search was scheduled to resume
+However, she said searchers could not yet “confirm that was that helicopter.”
+A Coast Guard helicopter and cutter on Wednesday did not locate the debris and were still searching, Preston said.

 Teuber abruptly resigned on Feb.
 23 from the health care organization and as a member of the University of Alaska Board of Regents.
 At the time, no reason was given.